President, Top Line Strategy Consulting

 “If only we had actionable information, we could make better decisions.”
 And of course, the response, “well, we have mountains of data, but no easy and timely way to organize it into useful information and put it in front of our staff.”
 All quickly summed up by the inevitable, “I could ask IT if they can run a report.”

 Times …have… changed.
 IT, enabled through a proper strategic and operational planning process, can do much better than that.
 Business intelligence, accessed through a desktop “dashboard” will revolutionize your methods of achieving profitable growth and operational efficiencies.
 Dashboard information can take the daily guesswork out of performance tracking, campaign management, sales planning and targeted product launches, to name a few areas.
 This is, as many have found, much easier said than done.
-But, with a proper strategic planning process creating key strategic and operational metrics, plus good IT tools; business intelligence driving effective strategic and operational decisions is no… longer… elusive.
+But, with a proper strategic planning process creating key strategic and operational metrics, plus good IT tools will show that the real motive here is that selling is service.
+But business intelligence driving effective strategic and operational decisions is no… longer… elusive.

 Although the dashboard view is currently mostly enjoyed at the senior levels, many Canadian credit unions have plans to roll-out the dashboard beyond the Board and Executive teams in 2011.
 The true payback will be in the well planned workflow integration with their respective banking systems.
 One of the documented keys to successful Business Intelligence (BI) strategies is to make sure the user interface presents the data that the user needs to do his/her job optimally and make effective decisions, member by member.